 What is a capital gains transaction?

 Next, you need to understand the definition of a “capital asset” and what transactions result in capital gains.
-Most capital gains transactions occur when someone sells an asset for a price greater than its purchase price.
 A capital asset is an asset held for investment purposes, used in a production process or used to facilitate the sale of other assets; it does not include inventory or items for sale to others.
 The most common capital assets a business might own are land, buildings, machinery and equipment, but they also can include investments owned by individuals (for example, shares of stock or bonds).
 Following are some common examples to illustrate what is – and is not – considered a capital gain transaction.

 Widget Manufacturing of Oklahoma owns 10 acres of land, a building and a variety of machines all used to produce widgets.
 Since this property is used to produce other items for sale (and are not held as inventory for sale themselves), the land, buildings and machines are capital assets.
 If the company owns them for five years or more and later sells them for a value greater than their purchase price, then a capital gain on the transaction is recognized.
 Under current Oklahoma law, Widget Manufacturing’s capital gain is eligible for the Oklahoma capital gain exemption.
 On the other hand, the sale of widgets produced by these items would generate ordinary income, since these are sold to customers, therefore, are taxed as ordinary income.
 Also, note that if any of the capital items (land, buildings or equipment) are sold for less than their purchase price, no capital gain is recognized.